alpernebbi/depthcharge-tools/depthchargectl.rst

     in configuration.

 --dtbs *FILE* [*FILE* ...]
-    Device-tree binary files to use instead of searching fdtdir.
+    Device-tree binary files to use instead of searching *fdtdir*.

 depthchargectl config options
 -----------------------------